Please send your comments with the subject line “Comments on Perinatal Guidelines” to ContactUs@aidsinfo.nih.gov by April 11, 2014.

 Antiretroviral Drug Resistance and Resistance Testing in Pregnancy

-- HIV drug-resistance studies should be performed before starting or modifying antiretroviral (ARV) regimens in all pregnant women whose HIV RNA levels are above the threshold for resistance testing (that is >500–1,000 copies/mL) before initiation of ARVs (AIII) and for those entering pregnancy with detectable HIV RNA levels while receiving antiretroviral therapy or who have suboptimal viral suppression after starting ARVs during pregnancy (AII).
+HIV drug-resistance studies should be performed before modifying ARV regimens for those entering pregnancy with detectable HIV RNA levels that are above the threshold for resistance testing (i.e., >500 to 1,000 copies/mL) while receiving ARV drugs or who have suboptimal viral suppression after starting ARV drugs during pregnancy (AII).

-- Women who have documented zidovudine resistance and are on regimens that do not include zidovudine for their own health should still receive intravenous zidovudine during labor along with their established ARV regimens if they have HIV RNA levels >400 copies/mL near delivery (see Intrapartum Antiretroviral Prophylaxis/Therapy), unless a history of hypersensitivity is documented (AII).
+Women who have documented zidovudine resistance and are on regimens that do not include zidovudine for their own health should still receive intravenous zidovudine during labor along with their established ARV regimens if they have HIV RNA levels >1,000 copies/mL near delivery (see Intrapartum Antiretroviral Therapy/ Prophylaxis), unless a history of hypersensitivity is documented (AII).

-The optimal prophylactic regimen for newborns of women with ARV resistance is unknown (see Infant Antiretroviral Prophylaxis).
+The optimal prophylactic regimen for newborns of women with ARV resistance is unknown.
 Therefore, ARV prophylaxis for an infant born to a woman with known or suspected drug resistance should be determined in consultation with a pediatric HIV specialist, preferably before delivery (see Infant Antiretroviral Prophylaxis) (AIII).

-- HIV-infected pregnant women should be given combination ARV drug regimens to maximally suppress viral replication, which is the most effective strategy for preventing development of resistance and minimizing risk of perinatal transmission (AII).
+HIV-infected pregnant women should be given combination ARV therapy (cART) to maximally suppress viral replication, which is the most effective strategy for preventing development of resistance and minimizing risk of perinatal transmission (AII).

-- To minimize development of resistance, pregnant women who receive a non-nucleoside reverse transcriptase inhibitor (NNRTI)-based combination ARV regimen that is discontinued after delivery should receive either dual nucleoside analogue reverse transcriptase agents alone (AI) or with a protease inhibitor (BII) for 7 to 30 days (AII) after stopping the NNRTI drug.
-The optimal interval between stopping an NNRTI and the other ARV drugs is unknown (see Stopping Antiretroviral Therapy during Pregnancy and Postpartum Follow-Up of HIV-Infected Women).
+To minimize development of resistance, pregnant women who receive a non-nucleoside reverse transcriptase inhibitor (NNRTI)-based combination ARV regimen that is discontinued after delivery should receive either dual nucleoside analogue reverse transcriptase inhibitor agents alone (AI) or with a protease inhibitor (BII) for 7 to 30 days (AII) after stopping the NNRTI drug.
+The optimal interval between stopping an NNRTI and the other ARV drugs is unknown (see Stopping Antiretroviral Drugs During Pregnancy and Postpartum Follow-Up of HIV-Infected Women).